vigneshhhp/useless_project_temp/README.md

 ## Team Contributions
-- SAMEEKSHA PAI:
+- SAMEEKSHA PAI: Done half of coding and documentation.
-- VIGNESH P:
+- VIGNESH P: done API Key implementation and done rest of the coding.

 ---